CDM and the CDM DEFEND Program – Providing Enterprise Cybersecurity Across the Federal Network

 ManTech’s approach enables agencies to implement CDM as a true enterprise service on their networks.
 This avoids one-off implementations and temporary solutions.

-ManTech has held more contracts for supplying CDM services to the Federal Government than any other contractor.
+ManTech holds more contracts for supplying CDM services to the Federal Government --and supports more agency environments -- than any other contractor.
 ManTech is the first and only provider to deliver a multi-tenant solution, using a “Shared Services Platform” for the agencies in Group F (non-CFO Act agencies), which reports agency data up to the Federal Dashboard.

-ManTech has supported CDM since the program’s beginning in 2015.
-With the award of the Dynamic and Evolving Federal Enterprise Network Defense (DEFEND) Group E contract, ManTech is proud to add support for Phases 3 and 4, building upon established hardware and software discovery and monitoring to grant new insights into exactly “What is going on?” in the network (Phase 3), followed by application of advanced data protections and techniques such as Micro-segmentation for additional capability and security (Phase 4).
+ManTech has supported CDM since the program’s beginning in 2012.
+With the award of the Dynamic and Evolving Federal Enterprise Network Defense (DEFEND) Group E contract, ManTech is proud to add support for Network Security Management and Data Protection Management capabilities, building upon established hardware and software discovery and monitoring to grant new insights into exactly “What is going on?” in the network (Network Security Management), followed by application of advanced data protections and techniques such as Micro-segmentation for additional capability and security (Data Protection Management).

 DEFEND E agencies include: